mrbobbytables/thegrid/README.md

 Lets build a container and push it to a private Registry hosted in the Mesos Cluster.

 1. First, an insecure registry entry needs to be added to your docker init.
-This should be `--insecure-registry registry.marathon.mesos:31111`This is different for Ubuntu-upstart (14.04), Ubuntu-systemd(15.04), and different on other distros.
+This should be `--insecure-registry registry.marathon.mesos:31111` This is different for Ubuntu-upstart (14.04), Ubuntu-systemd(15.04), and different on other distros.
 Google is your friend here.
 I'll give a quick list below:
  * Ubuntu 14.04 - `/etc/default/docker` - `DOCKER_OPTS`
  * Ubuntu 15.04 - `/etc/systemd/system/multi-user.target.wants/docker.service` - `ExecStart`
  * More Info: [Configuring and Running Docker](https://docs.docker.com/articles/configuring/)
 2. Once added, restart the docker daemon.
 If Mesos is running execute `./thegrid.sh host stop` to bring things down gracefully, or just stop them and recreate them.
 It's not a big deal.
 3. `./thegrid.sh host framework marathon post registry` **Note:** the registry volume will be mounted from `/tmp/registy` from the host.
 4. In Jenkins; if this is your first time doing something -- execute step 2 from **'Want to test Jenkins?'** first.
 Otherwise click on `New Item` and create a new `Freestyle project`.
 Call it whatever you want.
-5. Set hte `Label Expression` to `mesos-docker`.
+5. Set the `Label Expression` to `mesos-docker`.
 6. Go down to build and add an `Execute Shell` build step.
 With something similar to the following:
 ```
 git clone https://github.com/mrbobbytables/easyrsa.git